krizzdewizz/vscode-refactorix/README.md

 ## Refactorings

 ### Semicolons.Add / Semicolons.Remove
-Adds or removes semicolons for all statements in the active documents.
+Adds or removes semicolons for all statements in the active document.

 ### ArrowFunction.ExpressionToBlock
 Encloses an arrow function expression within a block.